WICG/visual-viewport/README.md

 ## tl;dr

-We propose adding a `visualViewport` object on `document` that contains the properties of the visual viewport.
+We propose adding a `visualViewport` object on `window` that contains the properties of the visual viewport.

 _Update: Chrome has an experimental implementation as of version 51.0.2700.0 which can be enabled via the "enable-experimental-web-platform-features" flag in chrome://flags.
 See crbug [issue 595826](http://crbug.com/595826) for implementation details_